Chapter 1: Show Me What I'm Looking For

 Santana just nodded as she glanced at her watch, the hour hand just hitting eleven.
 It didn't take long before they were pulling into the car park, Bill driving up the back entrance and parking the semi in an available spot.
 Santana popped the door open and hopped down after grabbing her bag from behind her.
 She didn't wait to see what Bill was doing or whether he got out, letting him go about his business in peace.

 The woman nodded and turned away to get the glass pot from behind her, Santana reaching into the front zipper of her black canvas bag and pulling out her purse.
-She walked back over with the coffee in hand, placing a Styrofoam cup down on the counter and pouring the dark liquid until it reached the top.
-Santana had just handed over a five-dollar note when the sound of childish laughter reached her ears and drew her attention away from the waitress.
+She walked back over with the coffee in hand, placing a takeaway cup down on the counter and pouring the dark liquid until it reached the top.
+Santana had just handed her a ten-dollar note when the sound of childish laughter reached her ears and drew her attention away from the waitress.

 As the woman left to go to the till, Santana swivelled on her stool to see two girls in a booth across the diner.
 The shorthaired blonde was currently making a house out of her waffles, while a brunette was looking at a road map that was spread across half the table.
 The taller of the two had just grabbed the sugar and was sprinkling it over her waffles, a wide smile spreading across her lips.

 With a slight empty feeling, Santana swung around as the waitress came back with her change and a plastic lid for her coffee.
-She thanked her, taking it and popping it securely on the top of her cup, before shouldering her bag and standing up.
-Santana turned back to the two girls just as she reached the glass door, coffee in hand, not wanting to leave without one last glimpse of them.
+She thanked her, giving her a generous tip, before taking the lid and popping it securely on the top of her cup.
+She shouldered her bag and stood up, Santana turning back to the two girls just as she reached the glass door, not wanting to leave without one last glimpse of them.

-The girl that was eating the waffles was now throwing toothpicks into the house like tiny spears, the small pieces getting lodged into the dough.
+The girl that was eating waffles was now throwing toothpicks into the house like miniature spears, the small pieces getting lodged in the roof.
 Her next one missed entirely, putting a tiny hole in the map her friend, Rach, was holding.
 As soon as it pierced the delicate paper, she dropped it to the table and threw the toothpick right back at her, the girl ducking out of the way.
-Santana could see her apologize with her hands up in surrender, though she laughed all the way through it, only making the girl throw more of the small wooden sticks back at her.
+Santana could see her apologize with her hands up in surrender, though she laughed all the way through it, only making Rach throw more of the small wooden sticks.

 The sound of distance music met her ears as she kicked at the gravel with her now dust covered boots.
 Santana looked up just in time to see the blue Kombi from the diner speed past in a flurry of Joan Jett and laughter.
 She watched it go, only for the van to slow fifty feet down the road, the red brake lights flashing dimly in the early afternoon sun.
 Santana cocked an eyebrow when it began to reverse back up, only stopping when it reached the bench where she was standing.

-A girl popped her head out of the driver side window, Santana surprised when she recognized her as the girl that was making the waffle house from the diner.
-She bit her lip and pushed her pink sunglasses to the top of her head, looking Santana up and down.
+A girl popped her head out of the driver side window, Santana surprised when she recognized her as the one making the waffle house from the diner.
+She bit her lip and pushed her pink-tinted sunglasses to the top of her head, looking Santana up and down.
 It was then that she saw the girl's eyes; these perfect almond eyes that had Santana losing her train of thought as they flicked up to met hers.
-The girl flashed a wide smile; one she did her best to return.
+"Want a ride?"

 Santana shook herself out of her momentary daze to see her friend lean forward into view, a warm half smile on her face.
 Her brown hair was in two half braids that just touched her shoulders, and there was a certain air of innocence about her that came through in her smile.